 Whilst, physically speaking, Travers Smith has a limited international footprint, our business and clients are global.
 Given this reality, the partners and other members of staff are required to take short and long-haul flights from time to time.

 Before the COVID-19 pandemic, we already looked to limit unnecessary international trips.
 We will be considering over the coming year ways to further reduce our impact in this regard as and when business travel begins to be safe again.
-This includes continuing to encourage virtual meetings as well as rail travel (where appropriate and safe to do so), and the possible introduction of carbon offsetting for certain flights.
+This includes continuing to encourage virtual meetings as well as rail travel (where appropriate and safe to do so), and the possible introduction of carbon offsetting.

 Our commitment to sustainability is bolstered by the Travers Smith Kitchen and Braithwaite's, the staff café, which came in-house in September 2020.
-The Kitchen currently holds a 2* rating (out of 3*) from the Sustainable Restaurant Association due to its commitment to using local and seasonal produce, serving more vegetables, less and better quality meat, responsibly resourced fish, and supporting global farmers as well as the local community.
+The Kitchen currently holds a 2* rating (out of 3*) from the Sustainable Restaurant Association (SRA) due to its commitment to using local and seasonal produce, serving more vegetables, less and better quality meat, responsibly sourced fish and supporting global farmers as well as the local community.
 The last SRA rating was in 2019 but due to COVID-19 pandemic, the next rating assessment has been postponed until mid-year 2021.
 The Kitchen team, supported by Paul Mullis, are in a strong position to gain 3*.

 Our wider approach to sustainability and corporate social responsibility

-We continue to participate in the Legal Sector Alliance Group, having won the Legal Sector Alliance Award in Environmental Responsibility in 2010.
+We continue to participate in the Legal Sustainability Alliance Group, having won the Legal Sustainability Alliance Award in Environmental Responsibility in 2010.
 We are committed to working along-side the LSA and other UK-based law firms in order to improve the legal community's environmental sustainability.

 Looking to the future

-Whilst great progress has already been made at Travers Smith to help protect the environment, the firm recognises that sustainability must be an ongoing objective in order to have a real environmental impact.
+Whilst great progress has already been made at Travers Smith to help protect the environment, the Firm recognises that sustainability must be an ongoing objective in order to have a real environmental impact.
 This objective is all the more important in light of the COVID-19 pandemic and its impact on our lives and wellbeing.

-We are fully committed to meeting this challenge and actively encourage all members of the Travers Smith team to join us in meeting our goals.
+We are fully committed to meeting this challenge and actively encourage all current and future members of the Travers Smith team to join us in meeting our goals.

-For further details on Travers Smith's environmental initiatives, please contact one of our key contacts below or our Head of Facilities, Paul Mullis.
+For further details on Travers Smith's environmental initiatives, please contact our Sustainability and Health & Safety Officer, Paul Mullis.